Siguza/IOHIDeous/docs/index.md

 Notes:

-- `sysctlbyname("hw.memsize")` returns the system memory size, from which the size of the `kalloc_map` can be derived.
+- `sysctlbyname("hw.memsize")` reveals the system memory size, from which the size of the `kalloc_map` can be derived.
-- The value `-0x30000000` is a bit arbitrary.
+- The value `-0x30000000` is quite arbitrary.
 In order to land inside the `kalloc_map`, we need a negative offset that is larger than the biggest possible difference between the end of the `kalloc_map` and the beginning of our shared memory, but which is also smaller than the smallest possible difference between the _beginning_ of the `kalloc_map` and the beginning of our shared memory.
 Ideally it should also be as small as possible, so that we land closer to the end of the map.
 With biggest and smallest observed differences being `-0x2cdfe000` and `-0x399ad000`, I have chosen `-0x30000000` as a conservative guess.
-It is most likely possible to derive a more fitting value based on the actual memory size (which seems to affect the differences) by doing a lot more statistics, but I eventually grew tired of rebooting, and `-0x30000000` works just fine for me (you can change `KALLOC_OFFSET_AMOUNT` in [`src/hid/config.h`](TODO) if you like a different value better).
+It is most likely possible to derive a more fitting value based on the actual memory size (which seems to affect the differences) by doing a lot more statistics, but I eventually grew tired of rebooting, and `-0x30000000` works just fine for me - you can change `KALLOC_OFFSET_AMOUNT` in [`src/hid/config.h`](../src/hid/config.h) if you like a different value better.
 - Making 2GB worth of allocations takes well over 10 minutes on my machine, which is longer than I like to wait.
 I have found that allocating just 768MB and offsetting by a little bit less than that still worked every time for me though.
-I have added both configurations to [`src/hid/config.h`](TODO) with the 768MB being the default, and the 2GB one being selectable through a `-DPLAY_IT_SAFE` compiler flag.
+I have added both configurations to [`src/hid/config.h`](../src/hid/config.h) with 768MB being the default, and 2GB being selectable through a `-DPLAY_IT_SAFE` compiler flag.

 ### Reading and writing memory

-First of all, we have the general problem that we don't know whether offsetting `evg` by a certain amount places it at the beginning of a sprayed memory structure or somewhere in the middle.
-We do know that allocations start at page boundaries though (including our shared memory), are rounded up to a multiple of the page size, and must be bigger than `0x2000`.
-But if nothing else helps, we can spray objects of size `0x3000` and then there will be only three possible offsets: `x`, `x + 0x1000` and `x + 0x2000`.
-So if we can perform our read or write operation multiple times in sequence, we can just do it three times at all offsets, and otherwise we at least get a 1 in 3 chance of getting it right.
+First of all we have the general problem that we don't know whether offsetting `evg` by a certain amount places it at the _beginning_ of a sprayed memory structure or somewhere in the _middle_ of it.
+We _do_ know that allocations start at page boundaries though (including our shared memory), are rounded up to a multiple of the page size, and must be bigger than `0x2000`.
+If nothing else helps, we can spray objects of size `0x3000` and then there will be only three possible offsets: `x`, `x + 0x1000` and `x + 0x2000`.
+So if we can perform our read or write operation multiple times in sequence, we can just do it three times at all offsets.
+If we can't do that, at least we still get a 1 in 3 chance of getting it right.

 Now, writing memory is quite easy, at least as much as 4 bytes are concerned. `IOHIDSystem::initShmem` takes a single argument `bool clean`, which is `false` if the memory has previously existed already, and which is used as follows: